pmadruga/pedromadruga.com/content/blog/From-PoC-to-3.5M-documents-.md

 This close collaboration between tech and business, with domain knowledge as the core of AI development within the legal industry, set the standard to how we approach every AI-based product in Karnov today.

 Moreover, I don't see KAILA being successful without these two colleagues and I'm very thankful for having learned so much.
 We had an incredible time together, something I'll never forget throughout my career.

+---

+In March 2024, when we officially began development, our main focus was on ensuring factuality.
+Our answers needed to be as accurate, complete, and coherent as possible, with minimal inaccuracies.
+Without this commitment to factuality, the product wouldn't have been viable—it was essential for our launch.
+To this day, our constant pursuit of factuality remains central to our AI-based products.

+However, the quality of our answers was limited by our knowledge of the legal domain.
+We couldn't always determine if an answer was truly good or not, making it clear that we needed domain expertise.
+Thus, close collaboration between AI developers and domain/content experts became essential.

+We took "close collaboration" seriously.
+There were times when I coded live in front of two amazing domain and content experts.
+While I couldn't judge the quality of KAILA's answers, they could, which changed everything for the better.
+This collaboration became a foundational lesson in AI development: domain expertise is crucial for any AI-based products we develop and release.

+I spent weeks learning about the legal method, the types of documents Karnov has, their metadata, and how lawyers approach research.
+I was fortunate to have dedicated people helping me gain this essential domain knowledge, even before writing any code.
+And when we did write code, it was alongside them.

+Around April, we had our first breakthrough—a significant leap in the quality of both the retrieved documents and the answers.
+This close collaboration between tech and business, with domain knowledge at the core of AI development in the legal industry, set the standard for how we approach every AI-based product at Karnov today.

+Moreover, I don't see KAILA being successful without these two colleagues, and I'm very thankful for everything I learned from them.
+We had an incredible time together, something I'll never forget throughout my career.

 ### The first tests with external users